-(1) Excludes 3,960,786 shares of common stock issuable upon exercise of currently outstanding stock options under our stock option plans.
+(1) Based on the number of shares of common stock outstanding as of September 30, 1999.
+Excludes 3,948,066 shares of common stock issuable upon exercise of currently outstanding stock options under our stock option plans.
 Also excludes up to 374,595 shares of common stock issuable upon exercise of outstanding warrants.